 Prime Minister of Serbia

-The Vienna-based South East Europe Media Organisation (SEEMO), a network of editors, media executives and leading journalists from South East Europe and an affiliate of the International Press Institute (IPI), is alarmed at the death threats made against Stefan Cvetkovic, Editor-in-Chief of the Independent Radio-Television station TNT in the the town of Bela Crkva in Serbia.
+The Vienna-based South East Europe Media Organisation (SEEMO), a network of editors, media executives and leading journalists from South East Europe and an affiliate of the International Press Institute (IPI), is alarmed at a recent assassination attempt on a Serbian journalist.

 SEEMO Secretary General